kaymalcolm/database/ai4u/industries/retail-bigstar/introduction/introduction.md

 **"We keep forgetting our best clients."**

 Last month, Marcus Reed promised platinum collector Alex Martinez a 20% loyalty discount on every authenticated drop, yet the next specialist quoted full price.
-Alex had emailed Marcus, Priya, and Jennifer in Chapter 1.1 of the story, but without memory the team forgot the promise.
+Alex had emailed Marcus, Priya, and Jennifer, but without memory the team forgot the promise.
 How many other VIPs are slipping through?

 **"Every inventory specialist handles the same situation differently."**

-Two nearly identical submissions hit the queue in the Chapter 1.2 warehouse scene: a signed baseball card and a limited-edition vinyl record.
+Two nearly identical submissions hit the queue: a signed baseball card and a limited-edition vinyl record.
 One was auto-listed, the other sat in limbo because the on-call specialist couldn't see prior grading results.
 Without shared precedent, Big Star delivers inconsistent experiences.

 **"We have no idea what our AI assistants are actually doing."**

 The company deployed AI chatbots to help the warehouse team, but Priya Desai still can't answer auditors when they ask “who approved Alex's refund and why?”
-The bots don't log reasoning, cite pricing guides, or show the provenance packets Jennifer Morales assembled in Chapter 3.2.
+The bots don't log reasoning, cite pricing guides, or show the provenance packets Jennifer Morales assembled.

 **"Small items take as long to process as big ones."**

 A $350 common drop shouldn't take the same path as a $7,800 rookie card.
-Without the grading-tier routing Marcus describes in Chapter 2.1, everything flows through manual appraisal and the loyalty queue explodes.
+Without the grading-tier routing Marcus describes, everything flows through manual appraisal and the loyalty queue explodes.

 **"We can't enforce separation of duties."**